altie122/bleeding-stars-website/src/content/authors/altie122.md

   - Web Developer
 pfp: /src/content/authors/_images/altie122.png
 ---
-# Hello :D
+# Hallo :D
-I'm Alite, an Editor and only Web Developer for Bleeding Stars!
+I'm Alite, an Editor and only Web Developer for the Bleeding Stars project!